okfn/webstore-client/doc/index.rst

 .. highlight:: python

-WebStore client: tables on the web
+WebStore Client: tables on the web
 ==================================

 **WebStore Client** is a simple Python wrapper to easily access WebStore,